7 Creative Gym Marketing Ideas you Shouldn’t Miss to Attract New Customers in 2022

 What are the best promotional practices for these social media platforms?

 - Have a high-quality image as your profile and cover photo.
 Potential clients should be able to easily identify you from the image.
 Choose an engaging image that truly represents who you are.
-Your profile picture shows up on search results, profile, other posts in which you were tagged.
+Your profile picture shows up on search results, profile, and other posts in which you were tagged.
 Ideal resolutions for profile pictures and cover pictures are:

 - Facebook profile picture size: 180 x 180 px